Quantization for Neural Networks

 Based on the quantization mathematics, such as the matrix multiplication quantization mathematics we derived in this article, if the zero point $z$ could be enforced to be exactly $0$, we could save lots of computation by skipping computing many of the terms in the quantization mathematical equations.

-How do I use TensorRT for INT8 inference?
+How Do I Use TensorRT for INT8 Inference?

 TensorRT supports post-training quantization, which is just the static quantization we talked about, and explicit quantization which is targeted for the models trained with quantization aware training.